 The City has contracted with Interfaith Community Services (ICS) and implemented a TBRA program.
-TBRA is a bridge program for families struggling to pay rent at this time but with case management, housing navigation and other assistance provided by ICS will stabilize their housing and income within a short time frame.
+TBRA is a bridge program for families struggling to pay rent at this time but with case management, housing navigation and other assistance provided by ICS, participants will stabilize their housing and income within a short time frame.
 To ensure sufficient funds to operate the two-year program, staff recommends allocating an additional \$600,000 to assist families at-risk of becoming homeless.
+This dollar amount is consistent with current TBRA funding levels.